 - (1.)
 Contribution for Construction Within Underground Distribution Area: All of the provisions of contributions for construction of underground extensions will apply except that the extension allowance will apply to those lots at which dwelling units are occupied or under construction (construction has proceeded above the foundation level) only.
 The utility may require that the contribution in aid of construction be paid in advance of construction or may, at the utility's option, offer the property owner(s), land developer, or subdivider an installment payment plan. - (2.)
 Distribution Line to Underground Distribution Area: Where an extension of the utility's existing distribution system is required in order to reach the underground distribution area, said extension will normally be overhead construction.
 The extension allowance for the overhead distribution line will apply to those lots on which dwelling units are occupied or under construction (construction beyond the foundation level) only.
 The utility may require that the contribution in aid of construction be paid in advance of construction or may, at the utility's option, offer customers an installment payment plan.
 If required by statute or ordinance, or if required by the conditions in the judgment of the utility, all or a portion of the extension will be underground.
 A refundable contribution as provided in Section 110.6c(1), will apply.

-Sheet No. 26 of 37 Schedule No. X-1
+RATE FILE Sheet No. 26 of 37 X-1 Schedule No. Public Service Commission of Wisconsin 120

-111 MODIFICATIONS TO EXISTING DISTRIBUTION AND SERVICE FACILITIES
+MODIFICATIONS TO EXISTING DISTRIBUTION AND SERVICE FACILITIES 111

 111.1 Relocation and Rebuilding of Existing Distribution Facilities